 The community pilot project was the brainchild of Kelly Dunfield, a Nurse Practitioner (NP) who currently works in Sussex as a primary healthcare provider.
 Kelly received a Bachelor of Science and Bachelor of Science in Nursing Degree from Dalhousie University, Occupational Healthcare Nursing Diploma from St. Lawrence College, and a Masters of Nursing in the Nurse Practitioner stream from the University of New Brunswick.
-She has over 28 years of Healthcare Experience as an Emergency Room Nurse Manager, Occupational Health Nurse, Quality Risk Manager and graduate of the first class of NPs in New Brunswick.
-She currently has a primary healthcare practice with over 1200 patients.
+She has over 30 years of Healthcare Experience as an Emergency Room Nurse Manager, Occupational Health Nurse, Quality Risk Manager and graduate of the first class of NPs in New Brunswick.
+She currently has a primary healthcare practice with over 1400 patients.
+Kelly was the inaugural Canadian Nurse Practitioner of the Year in 2018.

 While attending a talk regarding anaphylaxis and hearing an unfortunate incident in which a child lost her life, it struck Kelly just how preventable deaths from anaphylaxis could be.
 She considered the common use and public availability of automated external defibrillators (AEDs) in response to sudden cardiac arrest.
 Considering the benefits and prevented deaths because of the installation of AED cabinets, it became clear that this model should be adopted to respond to anaphylaxis.